 The Doctor of Philosophy in Rehabilitation Sciences (PhD) is designed to:

-- To prepare students to conduct independent and collaborative research in the discipline of rehabilitation sciences.
+- Prepare students to conduct independent and collaborative research in the discipline of rehabilitation sciences.

-- To facilitate students to conduct significant and original research which will contribute to the body of evidence-based rehabilitation practice.
+- Facilitate students to conduct significant and original research which will contribute to the body of evidence-based rehabilitation practice.

-- To prepare rehabilitation scholars and scientists for leadership roles in academia, public health, education and industry.
+- Prepare rehabilitation scholars and scientists for leadership roles in academia, public health, education and industry.

-- To fill a societal demand for the need of doctoral trained individuals in the discipline of rehabilitation to fill current and expected faculty vacancies in Canada.
+- Fill a societal demand for the need of doctoral trained individuals in the discipline of rehabilitation to fill current and expected faculty vacancies in Canada.

-- To enhance the links between theoretical advances and practice through the development of the conceptual knowledge base of rehabilitation.
+- Enhance the links between theoretical advances and practice through the development of the conceptual knowledge base of rehabilitation.

-- To develop leaders in rehabilitation research who can initiate and complete novel, innovative and effective rehabilitation treatments.
+- Develop leaders in rehabilitation research who can initiate and complete novel, innovative and effective rehabilitation treatments.